top of page

 If you were the injured victim of an assault in Ontario, you may have the right to pursue a civil claim for compensation.
 This is separate from any criminal case and can allow you to recover damages for pain and suffering, income loss, and treatment costs.

 Most people think of assault as a criminal matter.
-In practice, the civil side of a case is often where meaningful financial recovery happens.
+While that is true, it is the civil side of the case where meaningful financial recovery can happen.

 We act for individuals who have been physically or psychologically injured as a result of intentional violence.
 These cases arise in a wide range of situations, including incidents in bars, workplaces, residential buildings, and other public or private settings .